 The "Fairer Scotland Duty" is part of the Equality Act 2010, and came into force in 2018.
-It puts a responsibility onto local authorities (among other public bodies) to consider actively how they can "reduce inequalities of outcome caused by socio-economic disadvantage, when making strategic decisions"11.
+It puts a responsibility onto public bodies including regional transport partnerships and local authorities to consider actively how they can "reduce inequalities of outcome caused by socio-economic disadvantage, when making strategic decisions" 12.

-The ATS has sought to incorporate this duty in its development and will continue throughout its delivery.
+The ATS has sought to incorporate this duty in its development and will continue to do so throughout its delivery.